 Vitiligo affects up to 2% of the population.

-Etiology is unclear, but melanocytes are lacking in affected areas.
+Etiology of vitiligo is unclear, but melanocytes are lacking in affected areas.
 Proposed mechanisms include autoimmune destruction of melanocytes, reduced survival of melanocytes, and primary melanocyte defects.

 Occasionally, vitiligo occurs after a direct physical injury to the skin (eg, as a response to sunburn).
+Vitiligo can also result from exposure to vitiligo-inducing phenols (1 General reference Vitiligo is a loss of skin melanocytes that causes areas of skin depigmentation of varying sizes.
+Cause is unknown, but genetic and autoimmune factors are likely.
+Diagnosis is usually clear... read more ).
 Patients may associate the onset of vitiligo with emotional stress.

 Vitiligo is characterized by hypopigmented or depigmented areas, usually sharply demarcated and often symmetric.
 Depigmentation may be localized, involving 1 or 2 spots or entire body segments (segmental vitiligo); rarely, it may be generalized, involving most of the skin surface (universal vitiligo).
 However, vitiligo most commonly involves the face (especially around the orifices), digits, dorsal hands, flexor wrists, elbows, knees, shins, dorsal ankles, armpits, inguinal area, anogenital area, umbilicus, and nipples.
 Cosmetic disfigurement can be especially severe and emotionally devastating in dark-skinned patients.
 Hair in vitiliginous areas is usually white.

 Surgery is reasonable only for patients with stable, limited disease when medical therapy has failed.
-Therapies include autologous micrografting, suction blister grafting, and tattooing; tattooing is especially useful for difficult-to-repigment areas such as the nipples, lips, and fingertips.
+Therapies include autologous micrografting (1 Treatment references Vitiligo is a loss of skin melanocytes that causes areas of skin depigmentation of varying sizes.
+Cause is unknown, but genetic and autoimmune factors are likely.
+Diagnosis is usually clear... read more ), suction blister grafting, and tattooing; tattooing is especially useful for difficult-to-repigment areas such as the nipples, lips, and fingertips.

-Depigmentation of unaffected skin to achieve homogeneous skin tone is possible with 20% monobenzyl ether or hydroquinone applied twice daily.
-This treatment is indicated only when most of the skin is involved and the patient is prepared for permanent pigment loss and the subsequent increased risks of photo-induced skin damage (eg, skin cancers [see Overview of Skin Cancer], photoaging [see Aging]).
+Depigmentation of unaffected skin to achieve homogeneous skin tone is possible with 20% monobenzyl ether of hydroquinone applied twice a day.
+This treatment is indicated only when most of the skin is involved and the patient is prepared for permanent pigment loss and the subsequent increased risks of photo-induced skin damage (eg, skin cancers Overview of Skin Cancer Skin cancer is the most common type of cancer and commonly develops in sun-exposed areas of skin.
+The incidence is highest among outdoor workers, sportsmen, and sunbathers and is inversely related... read more , photoaging Photoaging Chronic affects of sunlight include photoaging, actinic keratoses, and skin cancer.
+(See also Overview of Effects of Sunlight.)
+Chronic exposure to sunlight ages the skin (photoaging, dermatoheliosis... read more ).
 This treatment can be extremely irritating, so a smaller test area should be treated before widespread use.
-Treatment for ≥ 1 yr may be required.
+Treatment for ≥ 1 year may be required.

 Some cases of vitiligo may involve genetic mutations or autoimmune disorders.